MichalOpoka/ecfr/cfr/title-46-Shipping/chapter-I-Coast-Guard-Department-Homeland-Security/subchapter-D-Tank-Vessels/part-39-Vapor-Control-Systems/subpart-39.1000-General/section-39.1003.md

 *Vapor processing unit* means the components of a VCS that recover, destroy, or disperse vapor collected from a vessel.

-*Vessel-to-vessel transfer (direct or through a shore loop)* means either -
+*Vessel-to-vessel transfer (direct or through a shore loop)* means either—

 (1) The transfer of a bulk liquid cargo from a tank vessel to a service vessel; or